rebane2001/lyra.horse-blog/blog/content/posts/2024-04-stealing-telegram/index.md

 I was a bit puzzled at first, but eventually realized it was just a simple hack to deal with URL hash fragments.
 The [hash fragment](https://en.wikipedia.org/wiki/URI_fragment) part of the URL never gets sent to the server, so the server cannot know *where* to redirect you *if* it wants to add its own hash fragment.
 In this specific case, we have `#tgWebAuthToken=...` in the URL already and want to add `#?tgaddr=...` to it as as we redirect to the web client (so in the end we get `#?tgaddr=...&tgWeb​AuthToken=...`).

 For the rest of the night I played around with Telegram's various web clients.
-A little-known fact is that the [original Telegram web client](https://github.com/zhukov/webogram) can still be accessed to this day by going to [web.telegram.org.](https://web.telegram.org./) with the period at the end.
-This is probably because they made web.telegram.org redirect to [](https://web.telegram.org/a/)
+A little-known fact is that the [legacy Telegram web client](https://github.com/zhukov/webogram) can still be accessed to this day by going to [web.telegram.org?legacy=1](https://web.telegram.org/?legacy=1).
+What's more, the session is shared between the web clients, so an exploit in the old web client might still be useful even if the target uses a different web client.

-topics:

-- didn't find it in grep, compiled the client
-- go over the session token generation process
-- show domains list in visual studio (z.t.me share trick)
-- token expiration time (1 minute)
-- 10 second domain/demo
-- works on mobile
-- web.telegram.org/_ trick
-- failed attempt: web clients (foiled by the ampersand)
-- failed attempt: android protocol hijack
-- bonus: [web.telegram.org.](https://web.telegram.org.) to access old client
+I couldn't find anything too interesting in [WebK](https://github.com/morethanwords/tweb), but both [WebZ](https://github.com/Ajaxy/telegram-tt) and the legacy client provided some promising leads in messing with the `tgaddr` in the URL.
+It ended up being a dead end for my research though, as I couldn't figure out a way to get rid of or bypass the ampersand in the `&tgWebAuthToken=...` part of the URL.

+I also looked into the mobile apps.
+Both the [iOS](https://github.com/TelegramMessenger/Telegram-iOS) and [Android](https://github.com/DrKLO/Telegram) clients support the link authentication thing, which makes the whole situation a bit more worrying considering it's generally a lot harder to just copy a session token off a mobile device.
+On Android I messed around with intents, but ended up at another dead end as intents for web links have been [locked down since Android 12](https://developer.android.com/about/versions/12/behavior-changes-12#android-app-links-verification-changes) and require verification to work.
+I also messed around with protocol intents, but the way the app has been built prevents the token from being appended in those cases.

+*So, no exploit?*

+In my research I was unable to come up with a successful remote exploit - but that doesn't mean it was all in vain.
+Combining all the research so far and adding a little cherry on top we can create a scenario where we can steal someone's Telegram session in just a few seconds of physical access to their device, no matter if it's their computer, phone, or tablet.

+We start off by sending "[z.t.me](https://z.t.me/)" in their Telegram app and tapping on the link.
+This will open their browser to a link that will redirect to `telegram.org/​#tgWebAuthToken=...`.
+From here we edit the domain in the browser to `telegramz.org` - a domain I own - and hit/tap enter.
+The javascript on my domain will take it from here, logging one of *my* devices in with the token.

+todo: video demo

 Discuss this post on: twitter, mastodon, hackernews, cohost